 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.

 The creation waits in eager expectation for the sons of God to be revealed.
 For the creation was subjected to frustration (Abel), not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God.
 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
-Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption as sons, the redemption of our bodies
+Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption as sons, the redemption of our bodies3.
+Opening

 I say ‘opening text’ as although the book begins with one text, one repeated near the end - 12:8, it actually ends with another - Fear God and keep his commandments, for this is the whole duty of man (12:13).
 But it does begin (2) Meaningless!
 Meaningless! says the Teacher.
 Utterly meaningless!
 Everything is meaningless.
 Here we come to another problem with this book – how to translate the Hebrew word meaningless (NIV).
 It occurs some 36 times altogether and is a key word.
 We need to get it right then.
 It is the Hebrew word Abel (cf Adam and Eve’s son) and means something like ‘breath’ or ‘vapour’.
 Older translations use the word vanity.
 The NIV has meaningless, GNB useless.
 The word is used not so much to describe meaninglessness as what is fleeting, ephemeral, elusive.
 Here is a fallen, cursed world in all its stark reality and yet not missing the beauty and the grandeur and recognising that God is in control.
 One writer translates the text, very helpfully, Subject to the Fall!
 Subject to the Fall! says the Teacher.
 Everything is subject to the Fall.
 The truth is that the word has a wide semantic range and so a number of words really need to be used to translate it.